morganjwilliams/pyrolite/docs/source/cite.rst

           authors.

 If you use :mod:`pyrolite` extensively for your research, citation of the software would be particularly appreciated.
+It helps quantify the impact of the project (assisting those contributing through paid and volunteer work), and is one way to get the mesasge out and help build the pyrolite community.

-As no overview papers have yet been published, the best option is to reference the `Zenodo <https://zenodo.org>`__ DOI.
+As no overview papers have yet been published, the best option is to reference the `Zenodo <https://zenodo.org>`__ archive DOI.
+Ideally reference a specific version if you know which one you used (:code:`import pyrolite; pyrolite.__version__`) to make your work more replicable.

 While the exact format of your citation will vary with wherever you're publishing, it should take the general form: